cashubtc/nuts/XX.md

 where `e` is the sender ephemeral private key, `E = eG` is the sender ephemeral public key, `p` is the recipient private key, and `P = pG` is the recipient public key.

+For each commitment output, `E` MUST be encoded as a 33-byte compressed SEC1 public key and included in the resulting Proof's `p2pk_e` field, as specified by NUT-28.
+The `p2pk_e` field is Proof metadata and is not part of the P2PK secret.
+Because `e` is derived deterministically above, `E` and `p2pk_e` are deterministic for each `(stage2_context, amount, index)`.

 `stage2_tweak_scalar = SHA256("Cashu_P2BK_v1" || Zx || 0x00)`